 Sprightly Cotton Worsted Yarn

 If you are looking for a really basic cotton yarn that is multi-functional and comes in an array of colors, then check out Sprightly Cotton Worsted.
 A skein might seem a little pricier than you're used to until you realize that you're getting more than 500 yards in each one, then you see that it's a terrific price.
 This is a very soft yarn that is a pleasure to work with.
 It's definitely one of the most versatile cotton yarn options on the market.

 Cloudborn Pima Cotton DK Weight Yarn

-People who are willing to pay a little bit more for a slightly more luxurious cotton will find that Cloudborn Pima Cotton is a nice choice.
-It's not too expensive, although it's more than the average skein, and it has the lush airy feeling of a DK weight pima cotton.
+People who are willing to pay a little bit more for slightly more luxurious cotton will find that Cloudborn Pima Cotton is a nice choice.
+It's not too expensive, although it's more than the average skein, and it has the lush airy feeling of a DK weight Pima cotton.
 This is a durable yarn in bright colors, perfect for crocheting summer clothing and accessories.

 Knit Picks Simply Cotton Organic Worsted Yarn

 People who want to make eco-friendly, non-chemical choices with their yarn may want to consider looking for organic cotton yarn.
 A soft, affordable choice is Simply Cotton Organic, available as a worsted weight yarn.
 It is an unbleached, undyed yarn that you could opt to dye yourself or to work within its natural "marshmallow" color.
 This is not a good choice for people who want a big color range and don't want to dye their own but it is a perfect choice for people seeking organic cotton for crochet.